 Why Visit During a Less Crowded Time?

-By "bustling" theme parks, I mean that both Universal Studios Florida and Islands of Adventure are filled with extraordinary attractions and other wonderful things to do—as well as lots of people.
+By "bustling" theme parks, we mean that both Universal Studios Florida and Islands of Adventure are filled with extraordinary attractions and other wonderful things to do—as well as lots of people.
 If you show up during an especially busy time, you could end up spending a lot of time waiting in long lines as well as spending a lot of money for on-property accommodations.
 Rather than making Universal Orlando an afterthought, plan ahead and schedule your visit during one of the slower times of the year.

 It's true that admission passes to the parks generally cost the same regardless of the time of year.
 Now, however, the resort charges different rates depending on when you plan to visit.
 Ironically, a ticket would cost less during a less crowded time of the year, you'll be able to get on more rides and derive more value from your ticket purchase.

 Guests at all of the hotels, including the Cabana Bay Beach and Sapphire Falls, can get early admission to both of the Wizarding World lands at Islands of Adventure and Universal Studios Florida.
 During the extra morning hour, before the crush of the general public crowds, the lines can be much more manageable.

 The next best times of year to visit are the off-seasons in September and October (as a bonus, you can experience the incredible Halloween Horror Nights), early November (stay away from Thanksgiving), mid-December, April (stay away from Easter) and early May.